j-keck/zfs-snap-diff/doc/site/content/docs/zsd.md

  ./zsd [OPTIONS] <FILE> <ACTION>

 OPTIONS:
-  -V	print version and exit
+  -H	Scripting mode.
+Do not print headers, print absolute dates and separate fields by a single tab -V	print version and exit
   -d int
         days to scan (default 2)
  -mount-snapshots
-        mount snapshot (only necessary if it's not mounted by zfs automatically) -use-sudo
+        mount snapshot (only necessary if it's not mounted by zfs automatically) -snapshot-timemachine
+        Special output for Snapshot-timemachine (https://github.com/mrBliss/snapshot-timemachine) -use-sudo
         use sudo when executing 'zfs' commands
   -v	debug output